kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

 ## 2. Loading Profiles by code

 Katalon Studio requires you to specify a Profile before launching a test.
 Katalon Studio provides no way to load Profile(s) by code while your test is running.
-I argue that this design is short for a lot of test scenarios.
+I would argue that this design is short for a lot of test scenarios.

-This library provides a few Custom Keywords that supports more flexible Profiles loading.
+This library provides a Custom Keywords that supports loading Profile(s) in more flexible manner.

-### 2.1 Loading a Profile programaticaly
+### 2.1 Loading a Profile programmatically

-The following sample code shows how to
+The following sample code shows how to :
-1. programaticaly resolve a name of Profile to load
+1. resolve the name of Profile to load by code
-2. load the Profile and update the values of GlobalVariables with the initial values declared in the Profile.
+2. load the Profile and update the values of GlobalVariables in action with the initial values declared in the Profile.

 Sample code: